CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-subprofile-datarequest.md

 be provided to download the data.
 If you choose to use a web address an HTTP POST call will be made with the JSON data.

+If you don't use the report parameter you will still be able to retrieve the data with the GET request as explained below.

 ## Return value

 The result of this POST call is a unique identifier.
 This identifier can be